whitefishdontjump/PracticalMachineLearning/PML-WFDJ.md

 Given model1 high accuracy (confusionMatrix), I will use the varImp() results from model1 to reduce the feature set and run a second model on the 50% partition named 'trainset2'.
 I will use scaled importance value of 10 as the cut-off, which will remove user_name and many other predictors.

-## Model 2:  Random Forest on 50% partition with reduced feature list
+## Model 2:  Random Forest on 50% partition with reduced feature set

 ```r